gluethegiant/gtg-rack/README.md

 The bus design makes it easy to patch together modules while creating simple or complex routing.

 This README will give you an overview and list of features for each module.
-Read the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki) for examples on how the modules work together.
+Read the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki) for examples on using the modules together in a patch.

 ## The Modular Bus Mixers